Preston Uranium Project Highlights:

 - Large 49,635 hectare (122,651 acre) land position strategically located to the south of and adjacent to NexGen Energy's (TSX: NXE) Rook 1 project host to the high grade Arrow deposit, as well as proximal to Fission Uranium’s (TSX: FCU) Patterson Lake South (“PLS”) project host to the high grade Triple R deposit

-- Skyharbour advancing the project using “Prospect Generator” model with strategic partners funding exploration and making cash and share payments to Skyharbour; cost-efficient and operationally-effective structure to conduct large exploration programs without substantial equity dilution
+- Skyharbour’s advancing the project using “Prospect Generator” model with a strategic partner funding exploration and making cash payments to Skyharbour; cost-efficient and operationally-effective structure to conduct large exploration programs without substantial equity dilution

-- March 2017, Skyharbour signs option agreement with industry-leader and strategic partner Orano (formerly AREVA) Resources Canada to option 51% and up to 70% of a portion of Preston Project
+- March 2017, Skyharbour signs option agreement with industry-leader and strategic partner Orano (formerly AREVA) Resources Canada to option a majority stake in the Preston Project

-- Orano has fulfilled their first earn-in option interest in the project by completing CAD $2.8 million in staged exploration expenditures and making a total of CAD $200,000 in cash payments over the previous three years, divided evenly between Skyharbour and Dixie Gold
+- Orano has fulfilled their first earn-in option interest for 51% in the project by completing CAD $2.8 million in staged exploration expenditures and making a total of CAD $200,000 in cash payments divided evenly between Skyharbour and Dixie Gold

 - Given the size of the property, exploration to date has only focused on approx. 50% the land package leaving significant exploration upside potential in untested areas

 Orano has fulfilled their first earn-in option interest in the project by completing CAD $2.8 million in staged exploration expenditures and making a total of CAD $200,000 in cash payments over the previous three years, divided evenly between Skyharbour and Dixie Gold.
-A total of has spent a total of CAD $4.8 million on the Project to date.
+A total of CAD $4.8 million has been spent on the Project to date.

 Patterson Lake Area Discoveries (Southwest Athabasca Basin, Saskatchewan):